-fair foil fine dip f ence flex dart flutter draw du ıck

-Homographs

-• Write in the word from th

-1. He had to as he we the same spelling but more

-The waddled arour than one meaning.

-2. He tried to betwee

-His leg was bleeding where We cover hundreds of

-2 The sure sure and a lab homographs throughout the

-3. There was a slight her

-tested on them in their

-4. He would the curte

-He used his new pencils to Literacy tests so it is essential to have a broad

-5 .
-The came to town knowledge

-He didn't think it was Miowieage.

-6. The weather was

-- • He had to pay his parking ·

-7 .
-He was determined to thair plans

-/ .
+fair foil fine dip fence flex dart flutter draw duc k • Write in the word from the These are words which have 1.
+He had to as he we the same spelling but more The waddled arour than one meaning.
+2. He tried to betwee We cover hundreds of homographs throughout the 3.
+There was a slight programme.
+Children will be She wanted to her tested on them in their 4.
+He would the curter 5 .
+The came to town He didn't think it was 6.
+The weather was He had to pay his parking 7.
 He was determined to their plans.
-Her mother had wrapped her sandwiches in

-8. She tripped over the of the hoover.
+Her mother had wrapped her sandwiches in 8.
+She tripped over the of the hoover.
 He liked to his muscles as the ladies walked past.

-rie likeu 10 nis nius icies as the ladies walked past.

-9. We gripped our swords and started to

-The women stood talking ov er the garden

-10. He liked a little on the horses.

-She would alwaysh er eyelashes to get what she wanted.
+9. We gripped our swords and started to The women stood talking over the garden 10.
+He liked a little on the horses.
+She would always her eyelashes to get what she wanted.
+Fence (

-Fence

---------------------------------------

-1:::::

-Y